Indiana Pacers: 2007–2010: O'Neal's final season and rebuilding years

-2010–2017: The Paul George era
+2010–2012: The arrival of Paul George and Danny Granger's final years

 In the 2010 NBA draft, the Pacers selected forward/guard Paul George with the 10th overall pick.
 In the second round, they drafted guard Lance Stephenson, as well as forward Ryan Reid.
 The draft rights to Reid were traded on draft night to the Oklahoma City Thunder in exchange for the rights to forward/center Magnum Rolle.
 The Pacers signed George to his rookie contract on July 1, 2010.
 Stephenson signed a multi-year contract with the team on July 22.
 Just before training camp, Rolle was signed, along with big man Lance Allred.
 Both were cut before the regular season began.

 On August 11, 2010, the Pacers acquired guard Darren Collison and swingman James Posey from the New Orleans Hornets in a four-team, five-player deal.
 Troy Murphy was dealt to the New Jersey Nets in that trade.

 In the 2010–11 season, the team went 2–3 in the first five games.
-On November 9, in a home game against Denver, the team scored 54 points in the 3rd quarter alone, shooting 20–21 in the process, on the way to a 144–113 rout of the Nuggets.
+On November 9, in a home game against Denver, the team scored 54 points in the third quarter alone, shooting 20–21 in the process, on the way to a 144–113 rout of the Nuggets.
 Led by Mike Dunleavy's 24 points in the period, the team set a franchise record for most points in a quarter and was only four points short of the all-time NBA record for points in a quarter (58) set in the 1970s.

 On January 30, 2011, the Pacers relieved Jim O'Brien of his coaching duties and named assistant coach Frank Vogel interim head coach.

 With a victory over the Washington Wizards on April 6, 2011, the Pacers clinched their first playoff berth since 2006.
-In the first round, they were defeated by the No. 1 seed Chicago Bulls in five games.
-Despite a lopsided comparison in terms of the two teams' win–loss records, three of the four Pacers' losses were close, losing games 1–3 by an average of five points.
+In the first round, they were defeated by the first seed Chicago Bulls in five games.
+Despite a lopsided comparison in terms of the two teams' win-loss records, three of the four Pacers' losses were close, losing games 1–3 by an average of five points.